Thirty Years of Adonis

-Thirty Years of Adonis (三十儿立), is a 2017 film by the Hong Kong film-maker Scud, the production-crediting name of Danny Cheng Wan-Cheung.
-It is a story of a young man who decides to pursue acting as the Beijing Opera actor, and soon becomes a commercial sex worker for men and women.
-The movie explores several themes traditionally regarded as 'taboo' in Hong Kong society and features full-frontal male nudity in several scenes.
-It is the seventh publicly released film by Scud.
-The six other films are: City Without Baseball in 2008, Permanent Residence in 2009, Amphetamine in 2010, Love Actually...
-Sucks! in 2011, Voyage in 2013, and Utopians in 2015.
-The movie features footage from Utopians.
-The eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop, but neither have yet been released.
-The tenth and final film, Naked Nations: Hong Kong Tribe, is currently in production.
+Thirty Years of Adonis (三十儿立), is a 2017 film by the Hong Kong filmmaker Scud, the production-crediting name of Danny Cheng Wan-Cheung.
+It is the story of a young man who decides to pursue acting as a Beijing Opera actor, but soon becomes a commercial sex worker for men and women.
+The film explores several themes traditionally regarded as "taboo" in Hong Kong society and features full-frontal male nudity in several scenes.

+Thirty Years of Adonis is the seventh of eleven publicly released films by Scud.
+The other films include: City Without Baseball (2008), Permanent Residence (2009), Amphetamine (2010), Love Actually...
+Sucks!
+(2011), Voyage (2013), and Utopians (2015).
+Thirty Years of Adonis features some footage from Utopians.
+His eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop.
+Scud's tenth and eleventh films (his final projects prior to retirement), Naked Nations: Hong Kong Tribe and Ghosts Just Wanna Have Fun, were produced in 2024.